mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 <em>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Two Node_RED flows.
 The bottom flow is writing data to InfluxDB</em>

 6. You will need to make an account when you run InfluxDB for the first time.
-You will also need to generate a token for Node-RED: go to data tab -> tokens -> copy generated token and paste the token into the Node-RED "InfluxDB out" node settings.
+You will also need to generate a token for Node-RED.
+To do so, use the "data" tab and choose "tokens" and copy the generated value.
+Paste this token into the Node-RED "InfluxDB out" node settings.

 7. Using InfluxDB, build a simple query in the "Data Explorer" and generate visualizations of the light value data.
 To execute an InfluxDB query, you will select a "From" bucket, the "_measurement" of "lightValue" and the "filter" of "lightValue".
 Hit the submit button and generate a graph of light values.